-A channel is a private blockchain overlay which allows for data isolation and confidentiality.
+A channel is a private blockchain overlay on a Fabric network, allowing for data isolation and confidentiality.
 A channel-specific ledger is shared across the peers in the channel, and transacting parties must be properly authenticated to a channel in order to interact with it.
 Channels are defined by a Configuration-Block.